 In addition, further recommendations include taking advantage of options that are more simplified to prepare and reduce waste, like bags of frozen pre-cut vegetables and individual-portion cups of fruit.

 At Specialty Care Services, we recognize it can be a challenge to help older loved ones stick to a nutritious diet.
 Our dedicated caregivers can help plan and prepare wholesome, appetizing meals according to your loved one’s specific nutritional needs.
-Contact us online or call us at 301-585-6300 to learn more about our Potomac home care and care in the surrounding areas or to arrange for a free in-home assessment.
+Contact us online or call us at 301-585-6300 to learn more about our Potomac home care and senior care services in the surrounding areas or to arrange for a free in-home assessment.